cm-jones/nyc-subway-tracker/README.md

 ## Built With

-* [MTAPI](https://github.com/jonthornton/MTAPI/): Used to convert GTFS data to JSON.
+* [MTAPI](https://github.com/jonthornton/MTAPI/): HTTP server used to convert GTFS Realtime data to JSON.

 ## Contributors